All Products

 Background and challenges

-In a cloud computing environment, you often need to connect multiple VPCs to enable communication between services.
-For example, consider two separate VPCs:
+In cloud environments, you often connect multiple VPCs to enable cross-service communication.
+Consider two VPCs:

-Initially, to simplify development and accelerate service deployment, the security group rules in VPC2 were configured to be permissive.
-This created some security risks.
-For example, some security groups opened ports to the entire 10.0.0.0/8 CIDR block.
-Some Elastic Compute Service (ECS) instances intended only for internal access were even configured with rules that allowed access from all sources (0.0.0.0/0).
+Initially, to simplify development and accelerate deployment, VPC2's security group rules were overly permissive.
+For example, some security groups opened ports to the entire 10.0.0.0/8 CIDR block, and some ECS instances intended only for internal access allowed access from all sources (0.0.0.0/0).

-When you connect VPC1 and VPC2 with a VPC peering connection, these potential security risks become apparent.
-The goal is to allow services in VPC1 to access port 80 on the 10.1.38.0/24 cluster in VPC2.
-However, simply configuring precise security group rules for the target cluster (10.1.38.0/24) is not enough.
-A peering connection connects the 10.200.0.0/16 CIDR block of VPC1 and the 10.1.0.0/16 CIDR block of VPC2, either partially or entirely.
-As a result, other misconfigured instances and services in VPC2 could be accidentally exposed to VPC1, which creates security vulnerabilities.
+When you connect VPC1 and VPC2 with a VPC peering connection, these risks become apparent.
+The goal is to allow VPC1 services to access port 80 on the 10.1.38.0/24 cluster in VPC2.
+However, precise security group rules for the target cluster alone are insufficient.
+A peering connection links the 10.200.0.0/16 and 10.1.0.0/16 CIDR blocks partially or entirely, so misconfigured instances in VPC2 could be accidentally exposed to VPC1.

 Solution: Use a network ACL to strengthen border security

-To solve these problems and establish a clear, reliable security border, you can configure a network ACL on the vSwitch in VPC2 that connects to VPC1.
-A network ACL is a stateless packet filtering tool that operates at the subnet level to filter traffic that enters or leaves the subnet.
-It acts as a firewall for the VPC subnet and provides broader security control that is applied before security groups.
+To establish a clear security border, configure a network ACL on the vSwitch in VPC2 that connects to VPC1.
+A network ACL is a stateless packet filter at the subnet level.
+It acts as a subnet firewall and is applied before security groups.

 The configuration policy is as follows:

-1. Deny by default: First, you can set a default rule in the network ACL to deny all inbound traffic from the VPC1 CIDR block (10.200.0.0/16) and all outbound traffic to VPC1.
-This establishes a secure baseline and ensures that the two VPCs cannot communicate without explicit permission.
+1. Deny by default: Set a default rule to deny all inbound traffic from VPC1 (10.200.0.0/16) and all outbound traffic to VPC1.
+This establishes a secure baseline where the two VPCs cannot communicate without explicit permission.

-With this configuration, the vSwitch first uses the network ACL to filter out all unauthorized access requests.
-Only legitimate traffic that is explicitly allowed is forwarded to the ECS instances in the subnet.
-Even if the security group rules attached to some ECS instances are flawed, the instances are not exposed to VPC1.
-This configuration greatly improves the security of cross-VPC communication.
+With this configuration, the vSwitch uses the network ACL to filter out unauthorized requests first.
+Only explicitly allowed traffic reaches the ECS instances.
+Even if some security group rules are flawed, the instances remain unexposed to VPC1.